Private Student Halls

 You will need this upon signing the contract.
 A Guarantor must normally be a uk-resident individual in full-time employment.
 If you don’t have a guarantor, let your booking executive know and they will do their best to help you.
 If you do not have a guarantor, you may be required to pay your entire rent in one or two instalments.

 You normally have to pay a deposit, which will be returned to you upon the end of your tenancy, subject to no damages to the property.

-No, our service and advice is completely free for students.
+No, our service and student housing guide is completely free for students.